dsillman2000/compdoc/README.md

 This will index your project, and create a configuration YAML called `.compdoc.yml` in the project folder.
 The configuration file will have a `modules` section, with indexed Python files, and a `formatters` section listing the default formatters available for templating in Jinja.
-The source code for the formatters will be available in a subfolder of your project folder, called `compdoc-formatters`, where you can edit or add new ones to your project.
+The source code for the formatters will be available in a subfolder of your project folder, called `compdoc-formatters`, where you can add new ones to your project.

 > Note: To reference custom formatters from the Jinja environment, you must add an entry in the `formatters` section of
 > your configuration.

+> Note: Any time you make meaningful changes to your library, it will need to be re-indexed with `compdoc init`.
+It's
+> recommended that you use precommit to re-index and re-compile your docs on every commit.

 CompDoc knows how to index three different types of Python library constructs: